juzhikan/GOTE-chrome-extension/README.md

 # GOTE-chrome-extension
-Gentle on the Eyes chrome extension
+Gentle on the Eyes Chrome extension